mortrick/DevEnvironmentSparkScalaSBT/Readme.md

 # Start developing Scala on bitnami spark cluster

-Easy way to provision a development environment of spark cluster with SBT component to execute Scala code with Spark submit.
+Easy way to provision a development environment of spark cluster with SBT component to execute Scala code with Spark submit on top of docker.
 This docker-compose file is an Example of spark architecture using bitnami Spark image together with another SBT image hseeberger/scala-sbt allows easy working with Scala dev environment on top of spark.

 ## _Pre request:_

 - Docker installed
-- Understand scala project folder structure
+- Familarity with scala project folder structure

 ## _Installation instructions_